 I can honestly say there is no typical day in an A&E department.
 No two days are the same and that's fantastic.

 At the start of my shift, I will be allocated an area to manage within the A&E department.
-This can be minors, resus, majors or EDU.
+This can be minors, resus, majors, or EDU.
 I will be given handovers from the nurse in charge from the previous shift.
-This is when I will check all patients are up to date, they've had their obs, bloods and any treatments.
+This is when I will check all patients are up to date, they've had their observations, bloods, and any treatments.